 "For women in their 40s, the effects of sun damage and intrinsic aging begin to show in the form of unwanted brown spots, broken blood vessels, fine lines, and slightly less firm skin," Beverly Hills dermatologist Jennifer Herrmann, an MD at MFC Dermatology, says.
-"Estrogen also starts decrease in the 40s, and many women notice that their skin appears more dull or flat as a result.
+"Estrogen also starts to decrease in the 40s, and many women notice that their skin appears more dull or flat as a result.
 Finally, early sagging and a less defined jawline start to appear in this decade as gravity sets in."

 If you're in your 40s, don't despair—there's actually something you can do about this beyond reaching for the nearest wine bottle.
-As skin in this decade begins to reflect its history, it's important to develop a routine that specifically targets those signs of aging.
+As your skin in this decade begins to reflect its history, it's important to develop a routine that specifically targets those signs of aging.
 Thankfully, Herrmann is an expert in this age group's needs, so she has a list of vital ingredients to keep in mind.

 "For those with pigmentation issues, ingredients like vitamin C, kojic acid, and other botanicals can lighten dark spots," she continues.
-"For fine lines, growth factors and retinoids that induce collagen synthesis help soften lines and stave off their deepening.
-And light moisturizers or cleansers with alpha hydroxy acids can help gently exfoliate dead skin cells for a more youthful appearance.
+"For fine lines, growth factors and retinoids that induce collagen synthesis help to soften lines and stave off their deepening.
+And light moisturizers or cleansers with alpha-hydroxy acids can help gently exfoliate dead skin cells for a more youthful appearance.
 Lastly, the need for sunscreen also continues throughout this decade, and formulations that are specific to a patient's skin type are important."

 Read on to get her tips, and prepare to face this decade's skin challenges with confidence.
 After all, if you're in your 40s, then you likely have plenty of self-assuredness, too.